serdalis/SimpleLog/README.md

 	const int maxqueue )
 ```

-Store the result in an `auto_ptr<LogHandle>` with the scope of your choosing.
+Store the result in a `LOGHANDLE` with the scope of your choosing.
-When the auto_ptr goes out of scope the log file's internal reference count will decrease.
+When the `LOGHANDLE` goes out of scope the log file's internal reference count will decrease.
 If the internal reference count of the log file has reached 0 then the log will be flushed and closed.

 Write to the log exactly like `printf` except with a logging level at the front.